Survey ID Number

-The World Bank in collaboration with the Kenya National Bureau of Statistics and the University of California, Berkeley are conducting the Kenya COVID-19 Rapid Response Phone Survey to track the socioeconomic impacts of the COVID-19 pandemic, the recovery from it as well as other shocks to provide timely data to inform a targeted response.
-This dataset contains information from four waves of the COVID-19 RRPS, which is part of a bi-monthly panel survey that targets Kenyan nationals and started in May 2020.
-The same households are interviewed every two months for five survey rounds, in the first year of data collection and every four months thereafter, with interviews conducted using Computer Assisted Telephone Interviewing (CATI) techniques.
-Sampled households that were not reached in earlier waves were also contacted along with households that were interviewed before.
-The “wave” variable represents in which wave the households were interviewed in.
+The World Bank in collaboration with the Kenya National Bureau of Statistics and the University of California, Berkeley are conducting the Kenya COVID-19 Rapid Response Phone Survey to track the socioeconomic impacts of the COVID-19 pandemic, the recovery from it as well as other shocks to provide timely data to inform policy.
+This dataset contains information from eight waves of the COVID-19 RRPS, which is part of a panel survey that targets Kenyan nationals and started in May 2020.
+The same households were interviewed every two months for five survey rounds, in the first year of data collection and every four months thereafter, with interviews conducted using Computer Assisted Telephone Interviewing (CATI) techniques.

 The data set contains information from two samples of Kenyan households.
 The first sample is a randomly drawn subset of all households that were part of the 2015/16 Kenya Integrated Household Budget Survey (KIHBS) Computer-Assisted Personal Interviewing (CAPI) pilot and provided a phone number.
 The second was obtained through the Random Digit Dialing method, by which active phone numbers created from the 2020 Numbering Frame produced by the Kenya Communications Authority are randomly selected.
 The samples cover urban and rural areas and are designed to be representative of the population of Kenya using cell phones.
-All waves of this survey include information on household background, service access, employment, food security, income loss, transfers, health, and COVID-19 knowledge and vaccinations.
+Waves 1-7 of this survey include information on household background, service access, employment, food security, income loss, transfers, health, and COVID-19 knowledge and vaccinations.
 Wave 8 focused on how households were exposed to shocks, in particular adverse weather shocks and the increase in the price of food and fuel, but also included parts of the previous modules on household background, service access, employment, food security, income loss, and subjective wellbeing.

-The data set contains three files.
+The data is uploaded in three files.
 The first is the hh file, which contains household level information.
 The ‘hhid’, uniquely identifies all household.
 The second is the adult level file, which contains data at the level of adult household members.
-Each adult in a household is uniquely identified by the ‘adult_ID’.
-The third file is child level file, available only for waves 3-7, which contains information for every child in the household.
+Each adult in a household is uniquely identified by the ‘adult_id’.
+The third file is the child level file, available only for waves 3-7, which contains information for every child in the household.
 Each child in a household is uniquely identified by the ‘child_id’.

 The duration of data collection and sample size for each completed wave was: